JanssenProject/jans/jans-lock/cedarling/README.md

 	applicationName: "test#docs",
 	// [DEFAULT = false] Controls if cedarling will discard id_token without an access token with the corresponding client_id.
 	requireAudValidation: false,
+	// [DEFAULT = true] If any token claims are checked, set to false with caution
+	jwtValidation: true,
+	// Configure how the cedarling acquires it's Policy Store during startup
 	policyStore: {
 		// can be "local", "remote" or "lock-master",
 		// each strategy requires different parameters, see below